 Definitions

-The Act defines "frontier developer" as any person doing business in Connecticut who intends to train, initiate the training of, or trains a frontier model using a quantity of computer power that is greater than 1026 floating-point operations (FLOPs), inclusive of compute used for original training, fine-tuning, reinforcement learning, and material modifications to preceding frontier models.
+The Act defines "frontier developer" as any person doing business in Connecticut who intends to train, initiate the training of, or trains a foundation model using a quantity of computer power that is greater than 1026 floating-point operations ("FLOPs"), inclusive of compute used for original training, fine-tuning, reinforcement learning, and material modifications to preceding frontier models.
 A "large frontier developer" is a frontier developer whose annual gross revenues, aggregated with those affiliates under common control, exceeded $500 million during the preceding calendar year.
-"Catastrophic risks" are foreseeable and material risks that the development, storage, use, or deployment of a foundation model will materially contribute to the death or serious injury of more than 50 individuals or more than $1 billion in property damage from a single incident, where the model either (1) provides expert-level assistance in the creation or release of a chemical, biological, radiological, or nuclear weapon, or (2) autonomously engages—without meaningful human oversight—in malicious cyberattacks, certain enumerated crimes, or conduct that evades developer or user control.
-The definition expressly excludes risks posed by outputs publicly accessible in substantially similar form elsewhere, lawful government activity, and risks arising from a combination of the model and other software where the model did not materially increase the risk.
+"Catastrophic risks" are foreseeable and material risks that the development, storage, use, or deployment of a frontier model will materially contribute to the death or serious injury of more than 50 individuals or more than $1 billion in property damage from a single incident, where the model either (1) provides expert-level assistance in the creation or release of a chemical, biological, radiological, or nuclear weapon, or (2) autonomously engages—without meaningful human oversight—in conduct that constitutes a cyberattack, or, if an individual had engaged in such conduct, would constitute certain enumerated crimes.
+The definition expressly excludes foreseeable and material risks posed by outputs publicly accessible in substantially similar form elsewhere, lawful government activity, and risks arising from a combination of the model and other software where the model did not materially increase the risk.

 Internal Reporting Mechanisms

 By January 1, 2027, large frontier developers must establish an anonymous internal reporting channel through which "covered employees"—those responsible for assessing, managing, or addressing relevant risks—may report good-faith beliefs that the developer has engaged in any activity posing a danger of catastrophic risk.
-Upon receipt of such report, the developer must take immediate remedial action and provide monthly status reports to the reporting employee while preserving anonymity.
+The developer receiving the report must provide monthly status reports to each reporting employee, while preserving anonymity, and with the officers and directors of the large frontier developer at least quarterly, excluding officers and directors whom the reporting employee has alleged to have engaged in wrongdoing.
+Each frontier developer must provide its employees clear notice—posted and displayed at all times within the workplace and provided separately at least annually—of such employees' rights and responsibilities under this section.

 Enforcement

-The Commissioner may impose civil penalties of up to $1,000 per violation and may promulgate implementing regulations.
-The Connecticut Attorney General may bring enforcement actions seeking penalties, injunctive relief, and other equitable remedies.
+The Connecticut Attorney General may bring enforcement actions seeking penalties of up to $1,000 per violation, injunctive relief, and other equitable remedies.

 New Obligations Regarding Automated Employment-Related Decisions

-Beginning October 1, 2027, deployers of automated employment-related decision processes (AERDPs) in Connecticut must provide written notices to employees or job applicants that they are interacting with an AERDP (where not obvious to a reasonable person), and before any such employment-related decision is made, inform them of: (1) the purpose of the AERDP and nature of the employment-related decision; (2) the right to opt out of personal data processing for profiling under the Connecticut Data Privacy Act; and (3) the deployer's contact information.
-Developers must provide deployers with all information necessary to comply with the foregoing obligations or may contractually assume those obligations directly.
+Beginning October 1, 2027, deployers of automated employment-related decision technologies (AERDTs) that are intended to interact with employees or applicants in Connecticut must disclose to employees or job applicants that they are interacting with an AERDT (where not obvious to a reasonable person), and before any such employment-related decision is made: (1) that the deployer has deployed an AERDT; (2) the purpose of the AERDT and nature of the employment-related decision; (3) the trade name of the AERDT; (4) the categories of personal data that will be analyzed or processed and how the personal data will be assessed in reaching a decision; (5) the sources of personal data; and (6) the deployer's contact information.
+Developers that advertise, market, configure, contract for, or sell or license AERDTs to be used to materially influence an employment-related decision must provide deployers with all information necessary to comply with the foregoing obligations or may contractually assume those obligations directly.

 Definitions

-The Act defines AERDPs as automated employment-related computational processes used to generate outputs—including, but not limited to, a rank, score, classification, or recommendation that affects the outcome of an employment-related decision and is not a de minimis factor relied upon in making or determining the material terms of such decision.
-AERDPs include computer-based assessments, resume screening tools, interview analysis systems, and targeted job advertising systems.
-Standard office productivity software used incidentally in decision-making is excluded.
+The Act defines AERDTs as any technology that processes personal data and uses computation to generate outputs—including, but not limited to, a rank, score, classification, or recommendation that is a substantial factor used to make or materially influence an employment-related decision.
+Standard office productivity and networking software, and information that is purely descriptive, diagnostic, or statistical in nature and not relied on to materially influence or make or materially influence such decisions, are excluded.
 An "employment-related decision" means a decision made based on personal data to recruit, hire, promote, discipline, or discharge such individual; renew employment; select an individual for training; or with respect to tenure or other conditions of employment.
-It does not include a decision that results in a minor change to job tasks, work responsibilities, work assignments, and so forth.
-"Substantial factor" means a factor that assists in making, and is capable of altering the outcome of, an employment-related decision concerning an individual in Connecticut.
-A "developer" is any person who develops or intentionally and substantially modifies an AERDP.
+It does not include a decision that results in a nonmaterial change to job tasks, work responsibilities, work assignments, and so forth, or one that is made with respect to workplace health and safety, scheduling and planning, or productivity monitoring.
+"Substantial factor" means a factor, including a ranking or score, that meaningfully alters the outcome of an employment-related decision concerning an individual in Connecticut.
+A "developer" is any person who develops or intentionally and substantially modifies an AERDT.

 Employees Who Are Subjects of Automated Adverse Employment-Related Decisions